Essam101/Star-Wars-App/README.md

 # Star Wars App

- ## Goals for this App
+ ## About this App
- The app allows the user to find all the characters/people in the Star Wars movie.   a list of all characters (people) in the movies.
-Once the user selects a specific character, he/she will be able to see the following details about the character And also the film's character has acted in.
+ The app allows the user to view all the characters in the Star Wars movies , Once the user selects a specific character, he/she will be able to see the following details about the character And also the film's character has acted in.

- ### I Use this API to provide me with data for the Star Wars movie
+ ### I use this API to provide the data for the Star Wars movies.

  ```
  https://swapi.dev/api/